 Also completely optional is peeling your apples.
 The skin will be a little tougher but it also adds a pop of flavor.

 As you core and slice your apples put the slices into the bowl of lemon water.
 Again, this is optional to prevent any browning.
-Alternately you could place them directly onto your dehydrator trays.
+Alternatively you could place them directly onto your dehydrator trays.

 Set your dehydrator to 135ºF and dehydrate them for about 12 hours, depending on how thick you cut your apple slices.
 The humidity in your home also affects how long it takes.